Features

 How Does events.load() Work

-The dp.events.load() method is a shortcut method that updates the calendar data using an HTTP call.
+The calendar.events.load() method is a shortcut method that updates the calendar data using an HTTP call.

-The calendar event data is stored in dp.events.list array.
+The calendar event data is stored in the calendar.events.list array.
 Example:

 {